I have a few things I want to share as summer vacation ends, and we all prepare to start another school year.

 Colleen Graves- Master of Making

 Colleen Graves (@gravescolleen) recently spoke at the Arkansas Association of School Librarians conference in Little Rock.
 I really enjoyed learning about how she uses blackout poetry with Makey Makeys and Scratch.
-Take a look at her blog article on this topic.

 Have you seen her new book called 20 Makey Makey Projects for the Evil Genius?I just got a copy, and I can’t wait to dig into it and share it with our learning community!
-Look at info here on her website.

 I’ve written about Padlet before.
 Since I have so many new subscribers, I want to share it again.
 This free tool allows participants to post “digital post it notes” to a virtual wall that you create.
 This is a great way to get students engaged.
 Think about becoming savvy with Padlet, and share it with your learning community.
 Take time to model how it can be used in the classroom for others.